GrinonBarrett/Taksidos/Core Rules/Creatures/Horrornitheus.md

 ### Horrornitheus
-Described as giant hummingbirds, these creatures are preceded by a deep buzzing sound which becomes nearly deafning as they swwop dow to impale their prey, lifting it away by grabbing it with their powerful claws.
+Described as giant hummingbirds, these creatures are preceded by a deep buzzing sound which becomes nearly deafning as they swoop down to impale their prey, lifting it away by grabbing it with their powerful claws.
 Their collective noun is a Hum.

 **Creature Type**: Horrornitheus are Avian creatures.